Section A: Begin here...

 The following are the ones that make your "console website"

-- Note the last file does need to be nested into an "images" dir.
+- Note the last file must be nested into an "images" dir.

 - Be sure that the "images" directory and it's contents uploaded